ht-sdks/events-sdk-flutter/packages/core/README.md

 If you don't do this, the old client instance would still exist and retain the timers, making all your events fire twice.

-Ideally, you shouldn't need this though, and the Segment client should be initialized only once in the application lifecycle.
+Ideally, you shouldn't need this though, and the Hightouch client should be initialized only once in the application lifecycle.

 ## Automatic screen tracking